 PolarDB uses a distributed cluster architecture.
 A cluster consists of one primary node and a maximum of 15 read-only nodes.
 At least one read-only node is required to ensure high availability.

 - Why are loads unbalanced among read-only nodes?

 One of the possible reasons is that only a small number of connections to read-only nodes exist.
-Another possible reason is that one of the read-only nodes is not specified as a reader node when you create a custom cluster endpoint.
+Another possible reason is that one of the read-only nodes is not specified as a read-only node when you create a custom cluster endpoint.

 - What are the causes of heavy or light loads on the primary node?

-Heavy loads on the primary node may occur due to the following possible causes: 1.
+Heavy loads on the primary node may occur due to the following causes: 1.
 The primary endpoint is used to connect your applications to the cluster.
 2. The primary node accepts read requests.
 3. A large number of transaction requests exist.
 4. Requests are routed to the primary node because of a high primary/secondary replication delay.
 5. Read requests are routed to the primary node due to read-only node exceptions.

 The possible cause of light loads on the primary node is that the Offload Reads from Primary Node feature is enabled.